myon-bioinformatics/LINENotifyAPI_Template/README.md

 # LINEAPINotify_Template
-You can use LINE Notify API Template
+You can use LINE Notify API Template.

+Reference:notify-bot.line.me/